 Besides these major roles, good communication skills and excellent management skills are key to successful human resource management as well as general management.
-We discuss these issues in Chapter 9 "Successful Employee Communication".

 Awareness of External Factors

 In addition to managing internal factors, the HR manager needs to consider the outside forces at play that may affect the organization.
 Outside forces, or external factors, are those things the company has no direct control over; however, they may be things that could positively or negatively impact human resources.
 External factors might include the following: